MartyDisco/adon-mailer/README.md

 For example, you can trigger the user email verification if both queries parameters `email` and `token` are present, and serve directly your login form if not.
 You can do the opposite with the reset route (only serving the reset form if parameters are present and matches).
 Don't forget to regenerate the token after useage, make it strong and/or limit its lifespan.

+#### Contact Email with Sender Notification

-You can also send direct contact message with sender notification like this :
+Send direct contact message with sender notification like this :

 ```
 exampleContactRoute(req, res) {